 So that’s enough about Build Consulting.
 But let’s get into the heart of our topic for today.
 What is constituent journey mapping?

-And in addition to knowing the organization’s why for undertaking a constituent journey mapping, it’s important understand that the — why for the team members that are engaged in that mapping process to make sure that their priorities and interests are integrated.
+And in addition to knowing the organization’s “why” for undertaking a constituent journey mapping, it’s important to understand that the — “why” for the team members that are engaged in that mapping process to make sure that their priorities and interests are integrated.
 That’ll align with the needs of the organization in most cases, but we really want to figure this out because doing constituent journey mapping well and then applying it to different functional areas within the organization, it represents a significant investment of time and a commitment.
 And it’s very important that these individuals see something that benefits them and their needs and as they represent also the needs of the departments and the programs from which they come.

 And that leads us into the question of who does the mapping?
-I would say that everyone needs to be engage at some level particularly when you are undertaking a mapping process that seeks to define at the journey is for all of the constituents that the organization deals with as opposed to just one or two constituent groups.
-Typically, the constituent journey mapping team is across functional team that provides data leadership and guidance to the rest of the organization.
+I would say that everyone needs to be engaged at some level particularly when you are undertaking a mapping process that seeks to define at the journey is for all of the constituents that the organization deals with as opposed to just one or two constituent groups.
+Typically, the constituent journey mapping team is a cross-functional team that provides data leadership and guidance to the rest of the organization.
 The mapping team gets input from subject matter experts in departments, programs, and teams.
-And they work with the organizations leadership to make sure key strategy, policy, and investment that is resulting from the mapping are mutually understood and sponsored.
+And they work with the organizations’ leadership to make sure key strategy, policy, and investment that is resulting from the mapping are mutually understood and sponsored.
 And as you can see here, what I just said, at the end of the day, all organization — or the organization stakeholders will have some level of engagement from this mapping team.

-Oftentimes, the team that does the mapping is something like a data governance committee or some sort of governing group within the organization that is going to undertake this effort and has the ability to reach into the different parts of the organization that need to be involved in order for it to be done effectively.
+Oftentimes, the team that does the mapping is something like a data governance committee or some sort of governing group within the organization that is going to undertake this effort and has the ability to reach into the different parts of the organization that need to be involved, in order for it to be done effectively.

-And they also wanted to select and implement unifying collaboration productivity, CRM. and ERP platforms or to unite all of the business units on a common set of policies and best practices.
+And they also wanted to select and implement unifying collaboration productivity, CRM, and ERP platforms or to unite all of the business units on a common set of policies and best practices.
 ERP, if you’re not familiar with the term, stands for Enterprise Resource Planning.
-It’s basically an accounting system and associated set of tools which can also include things like supply change management and the HR.
+It’s basically an accounting system and an associated set of tools which can also include things like supply change management and HR.

 So, this is what we’re going to be thinking about when I show you examples from the journey mapping process.
 This is the use case to which they pertain.
 I just wanted to give you a little profile of what this organization is like.
 So, the things that you see subsequently will make sense.